Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 This departure: Grade 5

-Today we walk up onto the hills via St Ann’s Well, a popular meeting place since the construction of the building here in 1813.
+We walk up onto the hills via St Ann’s Well, a popular meeting place since the construction of the building here in 1813.
 We climb onto the Worcestershire Beacon (1394 feet) and then walk along the ridge before crossing the Wyche Cutting, a pass through the hills which was once part of an Iron Age salt route.
 We continue to the foot of British Camp, an Iron Age hillfort whose summit is 1109 feet.
 A climb to the summit is optional before we return to Great Malvern via St Wulstan’s Church, where Sir Edward Elgar and his wife are buried, and then the eastern slopes of the hills stopping to visit Holy Well.

-We should return to the hotel by 4pm.
+Ledbury to Bromsberrow.
 We travel by coach to Ledbury.
 From there we walk via the village of Eastnor to the summit of Midsummer Hill (932 feet and the second Iron Age hillfort on the Malverns).
 We walk around the slopes of Ragged Stone Hill to the hamlet of White Leaved Oak (stopping to view the oak after which the hamlet is named).
-From there we walk through meadows under the eastern slopes of the hills to the hamlet of Birtsmorton where a coach will collect us from The Farmer’s Arms PH.
-The pub is mainly 16th Century but parts of it date from the 1480s and it lies on what used to be an old drovers’ route between London and Wales.
-This is a walk has three relatively gentle climbs.
-Alternatively we will continue to Bromsberrow.
+From there we walk on the slopes of the Chase End Hill then through the meadows and parkland of Bromsberrow Place, continue on the Geopark Way to the Parish Church where we will be collected by coach and return to our hotel.

 Independent departure from The Abbey Hotel after breakfast.
 Check out is by 11am.